amlak21/css_432_project/README.md

       e.g. user@csslab4 tftp% make

       or user@csslab4 tftp/server%make       and     user@csslab4 tftp/client% make

+# How to run

-Step 3: Open two integrated terminals from one css lab machine.
+Step 1: Open two integrated terminals from one css lab machine.
 One on server directory and the other on client directory.

       e.g user@csslab4 tftp/server%         and       user@csslab4 tftp/client%

+Step 2: First run ./server  on server directory.
+Then run ./client -r file_name  for read request or ./client -w file_name for write request on client directory.

+      e.g. For read request:    user@csslab4 tftp/server%./server    and then       user@csslab4 tftp/client%./client -r file_name

+            For write request:   user@csslab4 tftp/server%./server    and then      user@csslab4 tftp/client%./client -w file_name